GreenSTEM-Network/GreenSTEM-RaspberryPi/README.md

 RaspberryPi
 ===========

 Code for accepting data from the sensors, packaging it, and uploading it to the server.

+Launch with the command 'python serial_monitor.py <USB-PORT-OF-JEELINK> <server>

+The USB Port will default to 'ttyUSB0' if none is specified or the USB port specified is invalid.
+The server will default to 'http://solarsunflower.herokuapp.com/dc/' if none is specified

 Useful Pi Links